-The principal activities of the Group relate to the manufacture and business of stone, marble and granite as well as the manufacture of patterned tiles, terrazzo and precast related products.
-The Group owns and leases a number of apartments and hotels including those at the North of Malta - Huli Hotel with an underlying Bistro and the Mavina Hotel; as well as commercial properties and offices, including the E-Pantar building at Lija.
-The Group is also involved in property development and resale.
+The principal activities of the Group relate to the manufacture and business of stone, marble and granite as well as the manufacture of terrazzo and pre-cast elements.
+The Group owns and leases a number of commercial properties and is also involved in property development and resale.